Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

 .. _configuration chapter: http://docs.pylonsproject.org/projects/pyramid/en/latest/api/config.html

 .. nextslide:: Break Time

 Let's take a moment to rest up and absorb what we've learned.

+When we return:

+Lightning talks

-When we return, we'll see how we can create *models* that will embody the data for our Learning Journal application.
+We'll see how we can create *models* that will embody the data for our Learning Journal application.

 .. rst-class:: centered